jaredblumer/practical-object-oriented-design-in-ruby/README.md

 ## Dependency Injection
 Dependency injection is a programming technique in which an object or function receives other objects or functions that it requires, as opposed to creating them internally.
 Dependency injection aims to separate the concerns of constructing objects and using them, leading to loosely coupled programs.

+## Remove Argument-Order Dependencies
+Utilize keyword arguments to avoid depending on positional arguments.
+Keyword arguments can be passed in any order and adds clarity.

+## Explicitly Define Defaults
+Keyword arguments allow you to set defaults in the arguments list.
+Adding a default renders the keyword argument optional.

+## Using Modules
+Modules, like classes, hold methods.
+However, modules can not be instantiated.
+In other words, it is not possible to create objects from a module.
+Furthermore, modules do not utilize the method `new`.

+Modules are userful for sharing methods between classes.
+Methods can be included into classes, in order to make their methods available to the class.
+Modules are useful when we have methods that we want to reuse in certain classes, but also want to keep them in a central place to reduce duplication.